-All public notices will be released in both Spanish and English and translators will be made available at public hearings and meetings, if requested.
-This draft Annual Plan (AP) will be available for public comment for a 30-day period, May 28, 2019 through June 26, 2019.
-The state encourages the involvement of individuals of low incomes and persons with disabilities in the allocation of funds and planning process through working group meetings, councils, and Advisory Committee meetings.
-All public hearings are announced and made accessible throughout the state, to those who wish to attend.
+All public notices were released in both Spanish and English.
+The draft Annual Plan (AP) was made available for public comment for a 30-day period, May 28, 2019 through June 26, 2019.
+The state encouraged the involvement of individuals of low incomes and persons with disabilities in the allocation of funds and planning process through working group meetings, councils, and Advisory Committee meetings.
+All public hearings were announced and made accessible throughout the state, to those who wished to attend.
+Participants did not request translators for the public hearings.